 Our information technology strategy and execution are critical to our continued success because our technology platform is at the center of our business model.
 We must continue to invest in long-term solutions that will enable us to anticipate member needs and expectations, enhance the member experience, act as a differentiator in the market and protect against cybersecurity risks and threats.
 Our success is dependent, in large part, on maintaining the effectiveness of existing technology systems and continuing to deliver and enhance technology systems that support our business processes in a cost-efficient and resource-efficient manner.
 Increasing regulatory and legislative changes will place additional demands on our information technology infrastructure that could have a direct impact on resources available for other projects tied to our strategic initiatives.
 In addition, recent trends toward greater member engagement and increased regulatory scrutiny in healthcare require new and enhanced technologies.
-Connectivity among technologies in information processing technology, evolving industry and regulatory standards and member needs.
+Connectivity among technologies is becoming increasingly important.
+We must also develop new systems to meet current market standards and keep pace with continuing changes in information processing technology, evolving industry and regulatory standards and member needs.
 Failure to do so may present compliance challenges and impede our ability to deliver products and services in a competitive manner.
 Further, because system development projects are long-term in nature, they may be more costly than expected to complete and may not deliver the expected benefits upon completion.
-Our failure to effectively invest in, implement improvements to and properly maintain the uninterrupted operation and data integrity of our information technology are other business systems could adversely affect our results of operations, financial position and cash flow.
+Our failure to effectively invest in, implement improvements to and properly maintain the uninterrupted operation and data integrity of our information technology and other business systems could adversely affect our results of operations, financial position and cash flow.